pydemull/activAnalyzer/README.md

 activAnalyzer is a Shiny app that has been developed to analyze daily physical behavior data recorded at the hip in adults using an ActiGraph accelerometer (.agd files).
-Once analysis is completed, the app allows to export results (summarized by day with means or medians of the valid days) to .csv files and to generate a report of the measurement (.pdf file).
+Once analysis is completed, the app allows exporting results (summarized by day with means or medians of the valid days) to .csv files and generating a report of the measurement (.pdf file).
 All the configured inputs relevant for interpreting the results are recorded in the report.
 Be sure that the inputs that are configured when generating the report correspond to the analysis that was actually